Interview with Fiona Talbot, author of How To Write Effective Business English

 Once this is done, the answer to your first question is in place.
 This becomes the stage where you can define what great business writing is all about.
 It’s about writing plain, concise messages that align with your business ethos and goals - and that people understand, engage with and respond to, in the way you want.
 Results matter in business.

-Who will most benefit from How To Write Effective Business English?
+Who will most benefit from your latest book How To Write Effective Business English Edition 3?

-The good news is that the writing system shown in each book works for every writing task.
-The underlying principles are the same.
+The good news is that the tried and tested #wordpowerskills four-step writing system, shown in each of my books, works for all writing tasks.
 For example, when writing for a global audience you need to know when to write global or ‘glocal’ English: that is, language that’s sprinkled with the local splash of colour / color!
 Culture and nationality both have an effect on style and acceptability.
 This can be something that multicultural teams have to work on even in the home market, let alone on a global scale, to avoid unintended misunderstanding or even offence.

 If you continuously engage your readers’ attention, keep them informed at every stage (with concise, correct and current messages) and keep them feeling good about you, you simply and effectively enhance your success in keeping them in the loop and able to respond the way you want them to.

-I think readers can see why I’m so clearly passionate about helping people succeed in their business writing?
-It’s an art and a science combined - and thank you for your support in publishing the series.
-It’s wonderful how each book in The Better Business English series is recommended reading not just for individuals but also in so many workplaces and business schools and government agencies across the globe.
+Can you now see why I’m so clearly passionate about helping people succeed in their business writing?
+It’s an art and a science combined and it’s wonderful that my books are recommended reading in so many workplaces and business schools and government agencies across the globe.